jerokpradeep/Gopocket_API_Documation/docs/index.md

 **For Individual Traders**

-Individual traders can directly get their Access Token from web.GoPocket.co,subject to eligibility.
+Individual traders can directly get their Access Token from web.Gopocket.co,subject to eligibility.
 The eligibility criteria to get Access Token is minimum 25 trading orders executed in the last 30days and this is inclusive of Futures, Options, Commodity, Currency & Equity-Intraday.
 Here's how to get your Access Token:

 * Python library (Official)